Southwest Companion Pass Trick

 $149 annual fee

-As of the time of posting this article, all personal cards earn the same sign up bonus of 50,000 points after spending $2000 in 3 months plus an additional 50,000 points when you spend $12,000 in the first 12 months (but these offers change frequently so click the links above for up to date information.
+As of the time of posting this article, all personal cards earn the same sign up bonus of 50,000 points after spending $1000 in 3 months plus.

 The only significant differences between the cards are the annual fees and the amount of anniversary points you will recieve (points added to your Rapid Rewards account each anniversary of opening the card).
 So it’s up to you to decide if the additional anniversary points are worth the increased annual fee.